-She practice that with me several times.
+She practiced that with me several times.
 Then she wanted to practice it with her brother too.
 This helps the behavior become conditioned to normal when there’s an agitated state.

-A lot of us that understand ourselves as parents realized when we’re in an agitated state, we really need practice healthy routines to take over at that point, because many of us that we revert almost on autopilot when we’re upset or when we’re frustrated.
+A lot of us that understand ourselves as parents realize when we’re in an agitated state, we really need to practice healthy routines to take over at that point, because many of us that revert almost on autopilot when we’re upset or when we’re frustrated.

 Whatever behavior we’re modeling with our children is what we’re teaching them by our example.
-Therefore, if we rip things out of their hands, when they’ve got something.
-How are we going to tell them to do something differen?
+If we rip things out of their hands when they’ve got something.
+How are we going to tell them to do something different?

 When I’m petting the dog, I pet the dog with nice open hands, I show her the same way to treat the dog.
 When I get upset with the dog, I let the dog go outside and get away from the dog because the I’ve struggled myself with being physical with animals especially and when I would drink before which was a good motivator to go to Alcoholics Anonymous and to get sober and open up about these things.